John Temple (diplomat): Career

 In 1762, he was appointed lieutenant governor of the Province of New Hampshire and surveyor general of customs.

 Temple was politically aligned with the populist faction in Massachusetts politics, and strongly opposed to the domination of colonial rule by Thomas Hutchinson and the Oliver family.
-Temple may have played a role in the Hutchinson Letters Affair of 1773 that inflamed political tensions in Massachusetts and led to the recall of Hutchinson, who was then governor of the province.
+Temple may have played a role in the Hutchinson letters affair of 1773 that inflamed political tensions in Massachusetts and led to the recall of Hutchinson, who was then governor of the province.

 In 1785, he was appointed consul-general to the United States, and remained in this post in New York City until his death (succeeded by Thomas Henry Barclay).

-Peerage
+Baronetcy

 Following the death of Sir Richard Temple, 7th Baronet in 1786, John Temple claimed the Temple Baronetcy of Stowe on the basis of a declaration by George Nugent-Temple-Grenville, 1st Marquess of Buckingham, but his claim is disputed.
 It is not recognised, for instance, by Cracroft's Peerage, which considers the baronetcy to be dormant.
 However, his claim seems to have been generally recognised during his lifetime and his son's, for example by Burke's Peerage.

 His eldest son Grenville succeeded to his claim to the baronetcy.